codebro634/Aupo/README.md

-# Aupo: Abstracted until proven otherwise
+# AUPO - Abstracted until proven otherwise: A reward distribution based abstraction algorithm

 ## Purpose

-This is the repository accompanying the paper "Aupo: Abstracted until proven otherwise" which contains the code to reproduce the experiments and the results of the paper.
+This is the repository accompanying the paper "AUPO - Abstracted until proven otherwise: A reward distribution based abstraction algorithm" which contains the code to reproduce the experiments and the results of the paper.

 ## Abstract